Inference on the structure of gene regulatory networks: Biological details and concerns

 \subsection{Concerns about mathematical {GRN} assumptions}

 In Section \ref{cond}, we propose four mathematical assumptions that will be used in certain scenarios.
 Here we discuss biological concerns about these assumptions.

-The Path Blocking (PB) assumption states that the intervention on one gene has no effect on another gene (or a phenotype), if and only if other intervened genes block all paths.
+(1) The Path Blocking (PB) assumption states that the intervention on one gene has no effect on another gene (or a phenotype), if and only if other intervened genes block all paths.
 Consider a GRN $V_1\to V_2\to V_3$.
 Some interventions (e.g., siRNA) are not strong enough, so that after interfering with $V_2$, $V_1$ can still affect $V_2$, then $V_3$.
 On the other hand, if we assume that $V_1$ is necessary for the expression of $V_2$, then as we knock out $V_1$, $V_2$ cannot express.
 In this case, interventions on $V_2$ have no extra effect on $V_3$, although the path $V_2\to V_3$ is not blocked.
 Even though the path blocking assumption is powerful in the GRN structure inference, it is not very realistic.

-The directed acyclic graph (DAG) assumption states that the GRN has no cycle, which is crucial in many scenarios.
-Nevertheless, in reality, it is common for a GRN to have directed cycles.
-In fact, there are some pairs of genes that could mutually regulate each other \cite{bansal2006inference}.
+(2) The directed acyclic graph (DAG) assumption states that the GRN has no cycle, which is crucial in many scenarios, but it is truly unrealistic in biology.
+Introducing four factors can induce somatic cells to become pluripotent stem cells, which have very different gene expression patterns \cite{takahashi2006induction}.
+Therefore, the related GRN is extremely large, and it is unavoidable that some feedback loops are contained \cite{bansal2006inference}.
+Although some reported GRNs have no cycles, it is possible that some unobserved genes form cycles in the real GRN.

-The Markov and faithful (MF) assumption states that the conditional independence relations in the distribution of gene expression are consistent with the causal DAG.
+(3) The Markov and faithful (MF) assumption states that the conditional independence relations in the distribution of gene expression are consistent with the causal DAG.
 Under this assumption, conditional independence should be correctly identified.
 However, due to the heterogeneity of cells \cite{wang2018some}, there might be multiple cell types, each of which has its own gene expression distribution, and the measured gene expression distribution might be the combination of multiple distributions.
 Such mixing might make independent genes show pseudo dependence.
 Mathematically, assume $X_1,X_2$ (expression of two genes for cell type 1) are independent, and $X_1',X_2'$ (expression of two genes for cell type 2) are independent.
-Define $\bar{X}_1=X_1$ with probability $0.5$, and $\bar{X}_1=X_1'$ with probability $0.5$, and $\bar{X}_2$ is defined similarly (overall expression of two genes for mixed cell population).
+Define $\bar{X}_1=X_1$ with probability $0.5$, and $\bar{X}_1=X_1'$ with probability $0.5$, and $\bar{X}_2$ is defined similarly (observed expression of two genes for mixed cell population).
 Then $\bar{X}_1$ and $\bar{X}_2$ might not be independent.